Valley of the Dolls (film): Box office

 The film grossed $44.4 million worldwide against a $5 million budget.
 According to Fox records, the film needed to earn $9,700,000 in rentals to break even; it made $22,925,000, meaning it made a profit.
 By April 1968, it became Fox's highest-grossing film at the time not to have a roadshow theatrical release.

 Critical response

 Review aggregation website Rotten Tomatoes has a 32% rating based on 41 reviews.
-The critical consensus reads: "Trashy, campy, soapy, and melodramatic, Valley of the Dolls may be a dud as a Hollywood expose, but has nonetheless endured as a kitsch classic".
-Leonard Maltin's "TV movies" gave the film a BOMB rating: "Scattered unintentional laughs do not compensate for terribly written, acted and directed adaptation of Jacqueline Susann's best-seller".
+The critical consensus reads: "Trashy, campy, soapy, and melodramatic, Valley of the Dolls may be a dud as a Hollywood exposé, but has nonetheless endured as a kitsch classic".
+Metacritic, which uses a weighted average, assigned the a score of 49 out of 100, based on 10 critics, indicating "mixed or average" reviews.

 The film was included in the 1978 book The Fifty Worst Films of All Time (and How They Got That Way) by Harry Medved, Randy Dreyfuss, and Michael Medved.
+In 2005, it was listed in Golden Raspberry Award founder John Wilson's book The Official Razzie Movie Guide as one of the "100 Most Enjoyably Bad Movies Ever Made".